Website maintenance

 5. Increase The PHP Memory Limit

-If your .htaccess file is not corrupt, then the next most likely cause could be a low PHP Memory limit.
+If your .htaccess file is not corrupt, a low PHP Memory limit could be the next most likely cause.
 You could exhaust your PHP memory in several ways; one common way is through a poorly coded theme or plugin.
-If this is the case, you would need to increase the PHP memory.
-Hosting providers don’t permit their users to increase PHP memory themselves, so you would have to contact yours to do it manually for you.
+If this is the case, you must increase the PHP memory.
+Hosting providers don’t permit their users to increase PHP memory, so you would have to contact yours to do it manually.

 There are several ways you can increase your PHP memory limit.
 There are three possible files where you could add PHP memory code snippets.

 The first is the wp-config.php file.
 To find it, search for WP_MEMORY_LIMIT if it exists.
-If you find it, change the value to 256M but if you don’t find it, add the following code line to it:
+If you find it, change the value to 256M, but if you don’t see it, add the following code line to it:

 define(‘WP_MEMORY_LIMIT’,”256M’);

 Another method is through the php.ini file; this also may not exist.
-So, if it doesn’t, you could create a blank text file, name it ‘php.ini’ then paste this code:
+So, if it doesn’t, you could create a blank text file, name it ‘php.ini,’ and then paste this code:

 Memory_limit=256MB